tlensk/PAT/README.md

 #### 2. Materials and Methods

 ##### 2.1.
 Dataset and Annotation Workflow
-<p>We assembled a curated training dataset of more than 600 complete phage genomes of length not exciding 100 Kbp (Fig.1A) and representing the classical Caudovirales lineages that infect Gram-positive and Gram-negative bacteria.
+<p>We assembled a curated training dataset of more than 600 complete phage genomes of length not exciding 100 Kbp (<strong>Fig.1A</strong>) and representing the classical Caudovirales lineages that infect Gram-positive and Gram-negative bacteria (<strong>Fig.1B</strong>).
 In addition, we utilized well-characterized phages such as Lambda-like, HK97, Mu, P2, P22, and others, as paradigm phages for downstream classification.
 Additional large complete genomes (greater than 100 Kbp) were explored but not included in the main training set (Table S1).
 All genomes were annotated using our in-house Phage Annotation Toolkit (PAT) that draws on three primary resources: (i) BLAST searches against an internal annotated genome library, (ii) HMMER searches (iii) a continually expanding collection of manually curated phage-specific HMM families derived from experimentally validated morphogenetic proteins.</p>

 <p align="center"><img alt="Figure 1." src="https://github.com/user-attachments/assets/ef9eda36-f81b-4b2e-b762-49c9858ce3e4" /></p>

-__Fig.1.__ Summary of the phage genomes: (A) distribution of genome length and GC-content; <br>(B) distribution of tail morphology and phage hosts.
+<p align="center"><strong>Fig.1.</strong> Summary of the phage genomes: (A) distribution of genome length and GC-content; <br>(B) distribution of tail morphology and phage hosts.</p>

 <p>A key aim of the developed workflow was to detect conserved structural functions within morphogenetic regions, including many initially unannotated ORFs.
 For each unannotated protein, the pipeline first performed BLAST searches followed by MUSCLE alignments.
 These alignments were queried against Pfam and PAT HMM libraries to identify candidate functional domains.
 Putative hits were evaluated using two criteria: (a) HMMER bitscore/E-value support, and (b) consistency with the genomic order for that lineage.
 When these conditions were met, manual curation proceeded via PAT’s “create HMM” interface, producing new composite HMMs that were added to the functional categories maintained by PAT.
 In total, PAT tracks above 30 morphogenetic functions central to phage head and tail assembly (Table.
 S2), with additional 20 functions relevant to phage infection and propagation (not shown).
 Each new HMM family expands the toolkit’s ability to annotate divergent structural proteins, increasing coverage across diverse phage groups.</p>